dineshdin99/Data_Analysis_projects/README.md

 Comparison and Optimization: Tested various categories and sectors to determine optimal strategies for reducing attrition rates company-wide.

 ## Conclusion
-Based on the analysis, it was concluded that addressing salary disparities, particularly for those earning below average,
+Based on the analysis, it was concluded that giving less salary, particularly for those earning below average,should be prioritized to mitigate attrition.

-should be prioritized to mitigate attrition.
 Age and gender also emerged as significant factors influencing turnover rates,

 suggesting the need for targeted retention strategies.